South Bend Tribune

 The South Bend Tribune is a daily newspaper and news website which is based in South Bend, Indiana.
 It is distributed in South Bend, Mishawaka, north central Indiana, and southwestern Michigan.
 It has been named as a "Blue Ribbon Newspaper" (2006, 2016 and 2018) by the Hoosier State Press Association.
 It is the third largest daily broadsheet newspaper in the state of Indiana by circulation.

 The Tribune was locally and family owned by Schurz Communications and based in Mishawaka, for more than 146 years, from its founding in 1872 until 2019.
-Five generations of the family owned and operated the newspaper until The Tribune was sold to GateHouse Media on Feb.
-1, 2019.
+Five generations of the family owned and operated the newspaper until the Tribune was sold to GateHouse Media on February 1, 2019.
 In November 2019, GateHouse Media completed the purchase of the Gannett newspaper chain; the two combined newspaper chains use the Gannett name.
-On Nov.
-19, 2019, the South Bend Tribune became a Gannett newspaper.
+On November 19, 2019, the South Bend Tribune became a Gannett newspaper.

 Also in November 2019, the South Bend Tribune moved out of the Tribune Building at 225 W. Colfax Ave., which had been its home for 98 years.
 The Tribune Building was the newspaper's fourth location.
 The newspaper staff moved temporarily into Union Station Technology Center, 501 W. South St. in downtown South Bend, although most employees worked remotely during 2020 and early 2021 because of the coronavirus pandemic.
 In August 2020, the South Bend Tribune moved into its new home in a former Studebaker Corp. assembly plant at 635 S. Lafayette Blvd. that is being renovated by entrepreneur Kevin Smith as part of South Bend's Renaissance District.
-The newspaper is printed at the Burnham Production Facility in Milwaukee.
+The newspaper is printed in Peoria.

-Because the University of Notre Dame is in South Bend, The Tribune receives large readership through its Notre Dame news and sports coverage.
-The Tribune also operates the Notre Dame sports website: "ND Insider."
+Because the University of Notre Dame is in South Bend, the Tribune receives large readership through its Notre Dame news and sports coverage.
+The Tribune also operates the Notre Dame sports website "ND Insider".

-Alan Achkar is the executive editor.
+Ismail Turay is the executive editor.